ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 One can also use ***cat*** command to concatenate a few files into one file:

-    cat test test2.txt > test3.txt
+    cat art.part1.txt art.part2.txt art.part3.txt > oliver.art.txt

-Here we see a new thing ***\>***.
+Here we see a new thing *>*.
 This means that the output of the command on the left (before the > ) is written in the file whoes name is given on the right: to re-direct the output of the command before it into a file.
 Otherwise, the output, by default, is to be the standard output (on screen).
+For example, if we use the command below, it simply show the content of the file on screen.

+    cat oliver.art.txt

+Since we have sine the